 Funding: The study is funded by Bristol Myers-Squibb and The National Brain Appeal.

 If you are considering participation in the IPI-GLIO trial please contact your local hospital.
-We are unable to offer advice relating to individual patient care.
+As we administer clinical research studies we are unable to offer medical advice relating to individual patient care.
 For other queries:

 Tel: +44 (0)1865 617 083 / (0)1865 617 080